MapsPeople/docs/collections/_ios/v3/live-data/index.md

 Common use-cases are:

-* Changing the appearance of meeting rooms or workspace desks on a map or in a list, based on occupancy information.
+* Changing the appearance of meeting rooms or workspace desks on a map, or in a list, based on occupancy information.
 * Changing the position of a POI representing a vehicle.

 Support for live data requires that server-side integrations are in place.
 For example, visualizing live occupancy data requires that a calendar or booking system integration is in place.
 An integration like that is set up in [collaboration with MapsPeople](https://www.mapspeople.com/mapsindoors-integrations/).